gr-grey/quartz/content/04-garden/Paradoxes.md

       > The opposite of play is not work, it's depression.

-[^1]: This is certainly debatable, but many people believe that.
+[^1]: The matter or free will is certainly debatable, but many people believe that.
 For example, [[Robert Sapolsky]] said, when it comes to free will, I don't think there's a single shred of it.

 [^2]: From Sapolsky's [Class Day Lecture 2009: The Uniqueness of Humans](https://www.youtube.com/watch?v=hrCVu25wQ5s&list=LL&index=4) by Stanford University.